kylesadler/NodeJS-React-MongoDB-starter/README.md

 3. Update the `name`, `description` and github links in `package.json`
 4. Select HTTP / HTTPS option, port, and domain name in `./scripts/config`.

+## Deployment

-## Deploy on Ubuntu Server
+### Manually Deploy on Ubuntu Server

+1. Create server using Infrastructure as a Service provider such as [Vultr](https://vultr.com/).
+Log in using SSH.
-1. Copy and paste `./scripts/init` into the terminal.
+1. Copy and paste `./scripts/manual_deploy/init` into the terminal.
 Add key to GitHub as directed.
-2. Clone the GitHub repo
+1. Clone the GitHub repo.
-3. Run `./scripts/deploy` to deploy.
-Run `./scripts/update` to update.
+1. Run `./scripts/manual_deploy/deploy` to deploy.
+Run `./scripts/manual_deploy/update` to update.

+### Deploy on Kubernetes Engine